 - Summative assessments are recorded on a grid in the front of each learner book, or in similar style (teacher individualise) along with their initial assessment data in every subject.
-This is called the 'grade card' from SchoolPod.
 Over time, this data offers learners, parents/carers, and classroom staff a record of progress.
 This is also used formatively, for instance in conversations between classroom staff and learners. - The grid informs the learner of the grade they are working at, their target and predicted grades and strategies for improvement (the 'how'). - Initial and summative assessments are also recorded on a class spreadsheet (for each teacher), giving an overall learning journey for each learner.
-Levels and grades are recorded for both Functional Skills and GCSEs. - The spreadsheet record also has sections for behaviour for learning (BFL) and intervention strategies.
-The spreadsheet provides a basis for the termly reports for all subjects. - The strategies enable all learners to progress whether this is to further push more able learners or to show interventions for learners who are falling behind.
+Levels and grades are recorded for both Functional Skills and GCSEs. - The strategies enable all learners to progress whether this is to further push more able learners or to show interventions for learners who are falling behind.